-The Oireachtas Work Learning (OWL) Programme is an applied learning, development and socialisation programme for adults with an intellectual disability.
-It is facilitated by the Houses of the Oireachtas Service in collaboration with KARE and WALK (the two sponsor organisations).
-The Programme aims to provide trainees with the skills, knowledge and ability to gain meaningful paid employment.
-Six OWL graduates are now employed on a part-time basis in the civil service with four staff in the Oireachtas Service and two staff members within the Public Appointments Service.
+The Oireachtas Work Learning (OWL) programme is an applied learning, development and socialisation programme for adults with an intellectual disability.
+It is facilitated by the Houses of the Oireachtas Service in collaboration with KARE and WALK.
+The goal of the OWL programme is to provide trainees with the skills, knowledge and ability to gain meaningful paid employment.
+It offers a unique opportunity to gain practical work experience, as well as providing accreditation for their learning over an 11-month period.
+Previous graduates are now employed on a part-time basis in the Civil Service and the Oireachtas Service.

-To support the Public Service towards inclusive employment, we have created a Guide to Promoting Inclusive Employment: Supporting People with an Intellectual Disability.
-Find out more about enhancing organisational inclusivity and how to get involved in the Programme by downloading the Guide to Promoting Inclusive Employment.
+Find out more about enhancing organisational inclusivity and how to get involved in the programme by downloading the Guide to Promoting Inclusive Employment

 Willing Able Mentoring (WAM) Programme

 The Civil Service Equality Unit works in partnership with the Association for Higher Education Access and Disability (AHEAD) to create a six-month paid programme aimed at graduates with disabilities.
 The programme allows graduates the opportunity to gain work experience, develop their careers, learn new skills, train and receive support during their paid placement.